mrocklin/blog/_posts/work/2020-11-06-technical-lead.md

     doing well.
 While you don't have direct budget authority to give raises or promotions, you do have *soft power* and can advocate for great teammates.

-    On the reverse, you also know when someone isn't working out in the team.
+    Conversely, you also know when someone isn't working out in the team, and can work to address problems quickly before they become serious issues.
-    For managers it's *really hard* to fire someone.
-    Many times the manager knows that it's not working out, but that's also somewhat their fault for not coaching/assigning the teammate well enough.
-    Managers feel horrible and so tend to wait a long time before firing someone.
-    A tech lead doesn't have this block, and so can more clearly make this assessment.
-This usually makes the manager's job easier.

     A tech lead is like a cool aunt/uncle.
 People say things to them that they wouldn't say to siblings or parents, and they're disconnected enough to